Dharam Veer (film): Plot

+Dharam is smitten with a princess, Pallavi, who gets angry when he proposes to her.
+She orders her troops to arrest Dharam and forces him to endure grueling and life-threatening trials.
+This includes making him participate in gladiatorial-style combat in her personal coliseum and torturing him by whipping.
+Eventually, Dharam escapes and kidnaps her.
+Then she stabs and badly injures him, but he lets her go.
+Later, an injured Dharam meets Jwala Singh, who is a master of swordsmanship.
+Jwala Singh cures him and later teaches Dharam the skills of swordsmanship, resulting in Dharam also becoming a master swordsman.
+Eventually, Pallavi realizes that she has fallen in love with Dharam, and the two declare their love for each other.
+Meanwhile, Veer also falls in love with a gypsy girl, Rupa.

 Once the truth about his son is revealed to Satpal, he attempts to get rid of Veer.
 Before doing so, he realizes he must first break the bond between him and his staunchest supporter, Dharam.
 The Kingdom has "an eye for an eye" as the ultimate law.
-Dharam's father is accused of shoddily preparing a chariot wheel which caused a soldier to lose his hands.
+Dharam's father is accused of shoddily preparing a chariot wheel, which caused a soldier to lose his hands.
 In reality, Satpal and his son Ranjeet sabotaged it.
-The Queen is forced to chop of Dharam's father's hands in retribution.
+The Queen is forced to chop off Dharam's father's hands in retribution.
 Dharam vows never to forgive Veer for this.
 Satpal and his son then kill Dharam's mother and use one of the prince's royal arrows.
 Dharam finds this and accuses the prince of the murder.
 In retribution for the mother he has lost, Dharam demands the Queen become his mother.
 Although Veer strongly protests, the Queen submits, stating that she must be seen to uphold the law or no one will.
 For this act, Veer begins to bitterly hate Dharam.
 Veer challenges Dharam to a duel, and Dharam accepts.
 Satpal and his son know that in this duel, Dharam will kill Veer, and they will get Dharam executed for Veer's murder.
-Whilst the boys are fighting, the poor blacksmith reveals the story of how Dharam came to him and his wife.
+While the boys are fighting, the poor blacksmith reveals the story of how Dharam came to him and his wife.
 He shows the Queen the cloth the baby was wrapped in.
-The queen realizes that this was, in fact, her own child, who she believed to have been carried off by a falcon.
+The Queen realizes that this was, in fact, her own child, whom she believed to have been carried off by a falcon.
 She stops the fight just in time to stop the brothers from killing each other and reveals their relationship.
-Reunited, the brothers now face the challenge of disposing of the forces that Satpal Singh has gathered together.
+Reunited, the brothers now face the challenge of disposing of the forces that Satpal Singh has gathered.
 In the end, Satpal is killed by Dharam.